2020 presidential debate memes: Who muted the mute button?

-President Donald Trump and former Vice President Joe Biden faced off in Nashville on Thursday night for their final debate before the election.
-After a torrent of interruptions disrupted the first debate, the Commission on Presidential Debates stipulated that each candidate's microphone would be muted during the other's initial two-minute response to each topic but left live during the open discussion that followed.
+President Donald Trump and former Vice President Joe Biden faced off in Nashville Thursday night for their final debate before the election.
+After a torrent of interruptions turned the first debate chaotic, the Commission on Presidential Debates stipulated that each candidate's microphone would be muted during the other's initial two-minute response to each topic but left on during the open discussion that followed.

 Who's working the mute?

-As the BBC notes, it's actually a member of the production crew who works for the Commission on Presidential Debates who turned off the respective microphones at the time specified.
+As the BBC notes, it was actually a member of the production crew who works for the Commission on Presidential Debates who turned off the respective microphones at the specified time.

-But that didn't stop people on social media from imagining who might have really been behind the button, and suggesting they weren't up to the task.
-Was it Baby Yoda?
+But that didn't stop viewers from imagining who might have really been behind the button, and suggesting they weren't doing their job aggressively enough.
+Was it Baby Yoda on button duty?
 SpongeBob SquarePants?
 Aaron Burr?
 Maybe!

 Shared one Twitter user: "Bigfoot.
 Nessie.
 Chupracabra.
 Mute Button Guy.
 All myths!"